idrees118/idrees118.github.io/README.md

 ---

-## 🎯 Research Objectives

-This platform addresses three critical bottlenecks in modern bioinformatics:

-1.  **The Storage Crisis:** Raw genomic data is massive and expensive.
-We model a strategy that moves 97% of data to Cold Storage, keeping only "Hot" analytical features active.
-2.  **The Compute Barrier:** Legacy pipelines fail to scale beyond 10,000 samples.
-We simulate a distributed Spark/XGBoost architecture capable of processing **42 Trillion data points**.
-3.  **Financial Feasibility:** Researchers need accurate "Unit Economics" for grant applications.
-This tool calculates the exact cost-per-sample (**$0.17/month**) rather than rough estimates.

----

 ## 🏗️ System Architecture

 The simulation is based on a production-grade **AWS Genomic Data Lake** pipeline.
 It visualizes the flow from raw ingestion to machine learning insights.